-DWELLING.
-SINGLE-FAMILY: means a detached building consisting of one dwelling unit.
+DWELLING, SINGLE-UNIT: means a detached building consisting of one dwelling unit.

-DWELLING, TWO-FAMILY: is a detached building consisting of two dwelling units.
+DWELLING, TWO-UNIT: is a detached building consisting of two dwelling units.

-DWELLING, MULTIPLE-FAMILY: A detached building containing three or more dwelling units.
+DWELLING, MULTI-UNIT: A detached building containing three or more dwelling units.

-DWELLING, SEASONAL: A residential building used for casual and intermittent occupancy such as, but not limited to, a second home, vacation home, summer cottage, cabin, mobile home, or similar dwelling.
+DWELLING, SEASONAL: A residential building used for casual and intermittent occupancy such as, a second home, vacation home, summer cottage, cabin, mobile home, or similar dwelling.
 A seasonal dwelling shall not be the principal place of residence of the occupant.